 Byron Caswell: The FCC has basically six lines of business, primarily focused on licensing and auctions.
 From a citizen perspective, every TV station owns a license that is for a spectrum from the FCC.
 That frequency of your radio station is the same thing.
 It's a regulatory agency, meaning that part of the process that goes through to develop rules and regulations includes public engagement.

-We had looked really at transforming the way they deliver citizen centric services and accelerating a path to the cloud, really to improve the scalability, security and agility of the overall IT organization.
+We had looked really at transforming the way they deliver citizen centric services and accelerating a path to the cloud, really to improve the scalability, security and agility of the overall IT organisation.

 When we looked at the technology solutions that made up our new enterprise, basically stack, we were trying to get to a sustainable, predictable cost model.